ovinc/aquasol/README.md

 (16) Sparrow, B. S., *Empirical equations for the thermodynamic properties of aqueous sodium chloride*.
 Desalination 159, 161-170 (2003).

 (17) CRC Handbook of Chemistry and Physics: A Ready-Reference Book of Chemical and Physical Data.
 (CRC Press, Boca Raton London New York, 2023).

+(18) Duvall, K. N., Dirksen, J. A. & Ring, T. A. *Ostwald-Meyers Metastable Region in LiBr Crystallization—Comparison of Measurements with Predictions.* Journal of Colloid and Interface Science 239, 391-398 (2001).

+(19) Patil, K. R., Tripathi, A. D., Pathak, G. & Katti, S. S. *Thermodynamic Properties of Aqueous Electrolyte Solutions.
+1. Vapor Pressure of Aqueous Solutions of LiCI, LiBr, and LiI.* J. Chem.
+Eng.
+Data 35, 166-168 (1990)

+(20) Pitzer, K. S. & Mayorga, G., *Thermodynamics of electrolytes.
+II.
+Activity and osmotic coefficients for strong electrolytes with one or both ions univalent.* J. Phys.
+Chem.
+77, 2300-2308 (1973).

 Constants